 - Clean/replace your furnace air filter so it can operate efficiently.

 - Seal drafty windows with seasonal kits designed for that reason.
-Caulk where appropriate (or if unsure, have us do it for you.)
+Caulk where appropriate.

 - Consider the installation of tankless hot water heater if your home struggles to have enough warm water to meet your family’s needs.